google-research/scenic/README.md

 * Optimized training and evaluation loops, losses, metrics, bi-partite matchers, etc;
 * Input-pipelines for popular vision datasets;
-* Baseline models, including strong non-attentional baselines.
+* [Baseline models](projects/baselines), including strong non-attentional baselines.

-## Papers using *Scenic*
+## SOTA models and baselines in *Scenic*
-Scenic can be used to reproduce the results from the following papers, which were either developed using Scenic, or have been reimplemented in Scenic:
+There some baselines and SOTA models in Scenic which were either developed using Scenic, or have been reimplemented in Scenic:

 * [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)
 * [MLP-Mixer: An all-MLP Architecture for Vision](https://arxiv.org/abs/2105.01601)